jpdna/eQTL-analysis-using-ADAM-and-Spark/README.md

 ./spark-ec2 --key-pair myekeypairname --identity-file mkeypairname.pem  --region=us-east-1 --zone=us-east-1b --hadoop-major-version 2   --spark-version=1.2.0 -s 4 --instance-type=m3.large  launch myclustername1
 ```

-Note, due to an python codec error regarding UTF8, it was necessary to add the following code to to spark_ec.py after the import statements at the beginning of the script:
+Note, due to a python codec error regarding UTF8 repoted when running spark_ec2.py on my Ubuntu machine, it was necessary to add the following code to to spark_ec.py after the import statements at the beginning of the script:

 ```
 reload(sys)